AIHubCentral/docs/assets/RVC/Cloud/Applio Lightning Ai.md

 - It's a great alternative for training RVC voice models through the cloud, since it has the best GPUs with tons of VRAM.

-- Lightning doesn't have the best GPU hours but it does have the best GPUs out of all the other cloud options.
+- Lightning has decent Free GPU hours (in the free plan which can change) but it does have the best GPUs out of all the other cloud options.

 #### Pros & Cons :icon-tasklist: